amplafi/amplafi-tools/README.md

 * JAVA_HOME has not been set - build failure
    * This environment variable should be setup when installing the JDK.
 Set this environment variable to point to the installation directory for the Java Development Kit.
 * ant git-pull-all-opensource (git clone or pull) just hangs
-   * This is known to happen on Windows, the problem is that the home-dir/.gitconfig file has not yet been created.
+   * This is known to happen on Windows, the problem is that the [ant exec task](http://ant.apache.org/manual/Tasks/exec.html) does not support user interaction.
+This behavior is expressed on windows as the command just sitting there.
+   * To fix this git must not require user interaction:
+      * Make sure that the github server is in the known_hosts file (running a ssh git@github.com should prompt you to add a known host if it is not already added).
+      * Use these [instructions](http://help.github.com/working-with-key-passphrases/) to add an ssh-agent to the msysgit bash.
+      * Reopen the msysgit bash utility.
+If you are not prompted for your passphrase then restart windows.
+If you are prompted for your passphrase then enter your passphrase and continue with running the ant command.
+      * Note: it was thought that the absence of the home-dir/.gitconfig file caused this issue, if the above doesn't fix the problem then check that this file exists.
+         * home-dir/.gitconfig file has not yet been created.
 Check that the file is there.
-Run the
+If it is not run the following command to create it.
          <pre> git config --global user.name "Firstname Lastname"</pre>
-   command.
          This command is what initially creates the .gitconfig file.
-* git keeps asking for the user to manually type in a password.
-   * This is know to happen on Windows and can be solved by installing an [ssh-agent](http://mah.everybody.org/docs/ssh).
 * maven complains about the ANDROID_HOME environment variable not being set while building the amplafi-android project.
    * If you need the amplafi-android project to build, please visit [Installing Android SDK](http://developer.android.com/sdk/installing.html) for information on how to install the SDK.
    * Once the SDK is installed add the ANDRIOD_HOME enviroment variable to point to the SDK.